vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 weightlifting before proceeding to a higher weight where there is more risk of injury.

-### Pushups

-After the weights, I proceed to do pushups on the exercise mat.
+After finishing weights, I do push-ups documented at [push-ups (with history)](push-ups-with-history.md).

-To count a pushup, I require my nose to touch the exercise mat.
-As the mat can curl up a bit, the level can be about 1-2 inches above the level of my hands.

-I generally stay in the pushup position through the exercise.
-I do 4-8 repetitions and then break (while staying in the pushup position) for leg stretches.
-Then I continue with the pushups.

-The number of pushups I can manage can vary quite a bit.
-When I'm feeling low on energy, it's in the range of 10-15.
-When I am higher on energy, it's in the range of 17-22.

 ### Gap to meal

-I generally try to wait at least 30 minutes between the finishing of strength exercises and my next meal, following [this](2021-01-10-ben-greenfield-hormesis.md), though I do try to drink water immediately upon completion of the strength exercises.
+I generally try to wait at least 30 minutes between the finishing of weight-lifting exercises and my next meal, following [this](2021-01-10-ben-greenfield-hormesis.md), though I do try to drink water immediately upon completion of the weight-lifting exercises.

 ### Reasons for skipping

-Since I do strength exercises after returning from jogging, any of the reasons for skipping jogging also lead to skipping strength exercises.
-However, since the frequency of strength exercises is once every 2-3 days, with variability in whether I do 2 or 3 days, I may skip jogging on one day without effectively skipping strength exercises.
+Since I do weight-lifting exercises after returning from jogging, any of the reasons for skipping jogging also lead to skipping strength exercises.
+However, since the frequency of weight-lifting exercises is once every 2-3 days, with variability in whether I do 2 or 3 days, I may skip jogging on one day without effectively skipping strength exercises.

-In addition, I may skip strength exercises for these reasons:
+In addition, I may skip weight-lifting exercises for these reasons:

 * **Post-jogging fatigue or hunger**: In some cases, I am feeling fine before I start jogging, but jogging fatigues me or gets me to a